 [Regulation 31C inserted in Gazette 4 Dec 2009 p.
 4922-3.]

 31D.
-Change of authorised vessel
+Changing authorised user’s authorised vessel

 (1) The Authority may, at the request of an authorised user of a mooring site, amend the register to change the person’s authorised vessel for that site to another vessel that complies with regulation 31B(4).